This spicy Bombay potatoes recipe is full of classic Indian spices, tangy onions, soft potatoes making a delicious side dish with a traditional curry.

 A real British favourite this spiced potato side dish is a takeaway classic.
 Usually served with curry and Indian flats, it’s also great as a tasty veggie supper piled on warm naan bread with yoghurt.
 Boil the potatoes until only just tender – if you overcook them they will break up when fried with the onion and spices.
 For a different flavour replace half the potatoes with chunks of peeled sweet potato.
+It will take only 40 mins to prepare and cook these delicious potatoes - they're well worth the wait!
+Leftover potatoes can be stored in an airtight container and stored in the fridge for up to 2 days.
+Reheat before serving again for the best taste!

 - 500g potatoes, peeled and cut into chunks